Analogy: Engineering

 Often a physical prototype is built to model and represent some other physical object.
-For example, wind tunnels are used to test scale models of wings and aircraft, which act as an analogy to full-size wings and aircraft.
+For example, wind tunnels are used to test scale models of wings and aircraft which are analogous to (correspond to) full-size wings and aircraft.

-For example, the MONIAC (an analog computer) used the flow of water in its pipes as an analog to the flow of money in an economy.
+For example, the MONIAC (an analogue computer) used the flow of water in its pipes as an analogue to the flow of money in an economy.

 Cybernetics

-Where there is dependence and hence interaction between a pair or more of biological or physical participants communication occurs and the stresses produced describe internal models inside the participants.
-Pask in his conversation theory asserts there exists an analogy exhibiting both similarities and differences between any pair of the participants' internal models or concepts.
+Where two or more biological or physical participants meet, they communicate and the stresses produced describe internal models of the participants.
+Pask in his conversation theory asserts an analogy that describes both similarities and differences between any pair of the participants' internal models or concepts exists.